tracycaldwell/thinkcspy/_sources/course/generic-schedule.rst

    #. `github.com <https://github.com>`_
    #. `Atom <https://atom.io>`_

 #.
-If there's time, we'll split into pairs to work on Studio: Holiday.
+If there's time, we'll split into pairs to work on `Studio: Donuts </Studios/holiday>`_.
 A Studio is a practice problem that you work on during class time.
 Today the studio is optional.

 Class 1.2:
 -----------------------